-For every young person in Uganda to Learn, Heal, Earn and Thrive at School and in Life.
+For every young person in Uganda to Heal, Learn, Earn and Thrive at School and in Life.

 Traditional mental health and psychosocial support services, such as clinical and counselling, remain out of reach for many young people in underserved communities due to stigma, high costs, and limited availability.